The volume is the amount of space that a substance or object occupies, or that is enclosed within a container.

 We measure volume in units cubed.

-Try the activities by putting all three numbers in so that you are 100% sure you are confident in what you are doing.
+Try the activities by putting all three numbers in so that you are 100% confident in what you are doing.

 You may not always be allowed a calculator for this type of question.